adamkpickering/text-me-when/README.md

 # text-me-when

-`text-me-when` is a way to remember events, especially periodic events like birthdays.
-You configure reminders in a JSON file using a `cron`-like format, and then it uses AWS SNS to send you texts reminding you of the events.
-This makes it independent of any phone or email/calendar ecosystems, and thus protects your privacy.
+`text-me-when` sends you SMS reminder messages at times you specify in a `cron`-like format.
+It uses AWS SNS to send SMS messages.
+It is independent of of any phone, email or calendar ecosystems, and thus protects your privacy.

 ## Building and Installation